-• Locate, read, interpret and determine the effectiveness of information in a minimum of 2 simple and familiar text types relevant to employment, one of which must be paper based and the other web based
+Locate, read, interpret and determine the effectiveness of information in a minimum of 2 simple and familiar text types relevant to employment, one of which must be paper based and the other web based

-Context of and specific resources for assessment Assessment must ensure access to: a limited range of simple, personally relevant web based and paper based texts relevant to employment communication technology as required At this level the learner may: need time to read, reread and decode text depend on a personal dictionary work with an expert/mentor where support is available if requested In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.
+- a limited range of simple, personally relevant web based and paper based texts relevant to employment - · communication technology as required

+- · need time to read, reread and decode text - depend on a personal dictionary - work with an expert/mentor where support is available if requested

+In order to support achievement of meaningful outcomes at the qualification level an integrated approach to assessment is recommended, refer to Section B 6.1 Assessment Strategy.

 Where this unit is being co-assessed with units related to another domain, such as community participation, the same texts may be relevant to both domains.

-Method(s) of assessment The following assessment methods are suitable for this unit: direct observation of the learner applying reading strategies to locate and interpret information in, and making meaning of simple paper based and web based texts related to employment oral or written questioning to assess knowledge of the purpose and features of different text types related to employment needs oral information from the learner describing the meaning and effectiveness of the selected texts portfolios containing samples of responses to texts on the job assessment of application of information to follow work rosters or simple flowcharts
+- direct observation of the learner applying reading strategies to locate and interpret information in, and making meaning of simple paper based and web based texts related to employment - oral or written questioning to assess knowledge of the purpose and features of different text types related to employment needs - oral information from the learner describing the meaning and effectiveness of the selected texts - portfolios containing samples of responses to texts - on the job assessment of application of information to follow work rosters or simple flowcharts

-Unit Title Engage with simple texts to participate in the community
+Engage with simple texts to participate in the community

-Unit Descriptor This unit describes the skills and knowledge to engage with simple, familiar and predictable paper and web based text types for community participation purposes.
+This unit describes the skills and knowledge to engage with simple, familiar and predictable paper and web based text types for community participation purposes.
 Learners at this level may request support and begin to develop their own support resources